 Point-to-point two-way communication [1] as depicted in Fig. 1 allows two users to simultaneously exchange information over a shared channel.
 Ideally, this enables cooperation between users to jointly improve the reliability of transmission via interactive adaptive coding.
 However, how each user can effectively maximize its individual transmission rate over the shared channel and concurrently provide sufficient feedback to help the other user's transmission is quite a challenging problem.
-Although in the past two decades increased attention has been given to two-way channels (TWCs) [2]-[14], a single-letter characterization of the capacity region for general TWCs remains open.
-The aim of this paper is to establish a capacity result for a generalized push-to-talk (PTT) TWC.
+Although in the past two decades increased attention has been given to two-way channels (TWCs) [2-14], a single-letter characterization of the capacity region for general TWCs remains open.
+The aim of this report is to establish a capacity result for a generalized push-to-talk (PTT) TWC.

 Let $X_j \in \{0, 1, 2\}$ and $Y_j \in \{0, 1\}$ denote user-j's channel input and output for j = 1, 2, respectively.
-Shannon's discrete-memoryless PTT-TWC (DM-PTT-TWC) [1] as shown in Table I(a) is a classic example where two-way simultaneous (i.e., full-duplex) transmission is completely unreliable and time-sharing between two one-way transmissions (i.e., halfduplex communication) is necessary to achieve capacity.
+Shannon's discrete-memoryless PTT-TWC (DM-PTT-TWC) [1] as shown in Table I(a) is a classic example where two-way simultaneous (i.e., full-duplex) transmission is completely unreliable and time-sharing between two one-way transmissions (i.e., half-duplex communication) is necessary to achieve capacity.
 As observed from the channel's marginal transition matrices in Tables I(b) and I(c), user 1 can perfectly transmit a one-bit message to user 2 only when the channel input of user 2 is '0', and vice versa.
 Let R_j denote the transmission rate of user j for j = 1, 2.
-A simple time-sharing argument then gives the set of reliable transmission rate pairs $(R_1, R_2) = (\alpha, 1-\alpha)$, where
+A simple time-sharing argument then gives the set of reliable transmission rate pairs $(R_1, R_2) = (\alpha, 1 - \alpha)$, where $0 \le \alpha \le 1$.
+Since there is no other way to transmit information reliably, that set of rate pairs clearly constitutes the boundary of the capacity region and thus determines capacity.1